-- Cigarette of Anxiety: Louise smokes while waiting for Marie to come to her after kidnapping her brothers.
+- Cigarette of Anxiety: Louise smokes while waiting for Maria to come to her after kidnapping her brothers.

 - City Slicker: Louise and her sisters are pretending to be this, with their rather flashy dresses that are impractical for the setting.
 Maria makes fun of them for this, and is thoroughly surprised when Louise shows herself to be an ace with a gun.

 - The Comically Serious: Spitting Bull placing a bet during the cat fight.